Russia poised to annex occupied Ukraine after sham vote

 The U.S. ambassador to the United Nations, Linda Thomas-Greenfield, said Washington would propose a Security Council resolution to condemn the “sham” vote.
 The resolution would also urge member states not to recognize any altered status of Ukraine and demand that Russia withdraws its troops from its neighbor, she tweeted.

-European Union foreign policy chief Josep Borrell calling the vote “illegal” and describing the results as “falsified.”
+European Union foreign policy chief Josep Borrell called the vote “illegal” and described the results as “falsified.”

 “This is another violation of Ukraine’s sovereignty (and) territorial integrity, (amid) systematic abuses of human rights,” he tweeted.